VasanthBalasubramaniyan/stock-data/README.md

 1. **Data Extraction**
    - Downloaded or scraped NSE data (symbols and daily stock prices).
-   - Source files stored as CSVs for reproducibility.
+   - Source files stored as parquet for reproducibility.

 2. **Data Transformation**
    - Used **Pandas** for cleaning and preprocessing: